‘Not where it needs to be’: White House renews COVID-19 vaccination efforts as progress slows in south

 “It is our pledge to make sure that vaccination is easy and convenient for everyone,” Dr. Marcella Nunez-Smith, chair of the Biden-Harris COVID-19 Health Equity Task Force said Tuesday.

-That means increasing the number of pop-up and mobile units across the country and boosting access at local pharmacies nationwide.
+That means increasing the number of pop-ups and mobile units across the country and boosting access to local pharmacies nationwide.

 “[They] will stay open late every Friday in June and will offer the services throughout the night to make sure individuals can get their shot,” Nunez-Smith said.